coolmule0/LP/README.md

 # Random Batch LP Solver

+This branch is for running the comparison tests from the paper "Two-Dimensional Batch Linear Programming on the GPU"

+## How to build

+### CMAKE

+Ensure the configuration is set for x64 architecture.
+Different sub-projects have different dependencies.
+In total these are BOOST, CLP and GLPK.

+Ensure you set relevant CUDA compute version by setting the flag e.g. `CMAKE_CUDA_FLAGS=-arch=sm_52`.
+This sets it to compute 52.
+Requirement is at least 30.
+Please ensure the computer this is running on has a supported GPU.

+BOOST: set the flags `BOOST_INC` and `BOOST_LIB` to the boost source directory (containing boost/boost.h as a sub file) and to the boost library directory respectively.

+Ensure release mode is built by setting flag `CMAKE_BUILD_TYPE=Release`

+Set CLP_DIR and CLP_LIB to the root folder and lib folder of a CLP installation.

+On windows, ensure CudaToolkitBinDir is an environmental variable so runtime .dll's can be passed to the generated executable location.
+Failing this, manually copy cudart.dll to the executable location.

+## How to run

+A bash .sh script is included in the base directory, called "ReproduceResults.sh", which runs all the executables over a variety of problem and batch sizes.
+Results are written to the "timings" directory.

+These timings can be coalesced into a graph using the Matlab script found in the "matlab" subdirectory.

 This is a batch linear program solver for Nvidia GPUs.
 Works for GPUs greater than compute 2.1 (i.e. newer than Fermi architecture).
 Include glm library.

 ## How to build